AsanLifeNotes/Demo/README.md

 improve the generator script's UX.
 How to design an table column?
 What column a table need?
-How to do coulumns trade off?
+How to do table's trade off?
+Need split table or not?
 ### set functional servers
 chat server?
 certification server?